signalfx/splunk-otel-dotnet/src/Splunk.OpenTelemetry.AutoInstrumentation/nuget-readme.md

 Use the NuGet package in the following scenarios:

-1. You control the application build, but, not the machine/container where the application is running.
+1. You control the application build but not the machine/container where the application is running.
 2. Support instrumentation of [`self-contained`](https://learn.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained)
   applications.